ShevchenkoArtur/near/README.md

 Exploring The Code
 ==================

 1. The "backend" code lives in the `/contract/assebmly` folder.
-You can find out them contract code and tests
+You can find out them contract code and tests.
+To run tests use npm run test command.
+See contract/package.json for more contract scripts
 2. The frontend code lives in the `/src` folder.
 You can find out utils and config files configuration and other components

 Deploy